SachinLouw/Design/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-EEE3097S design could always use more documentation, whether as part of the
+EEE3097S Smart School API could always use more documentation, whether as part of the
-official EEE3097S design docs, in docstrings, or even on the web in blog posts,
+official EEE3097S Smart School API docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback